-"My range extends north from the Columbia one hundr d miles, east and west 125 miles; other herds however occupy the same range.
-The western half of Klickitatcounty is well watered; the eastern half above Elder creek, has good feed but scant water except along the Columbia river and feed is short near that stream.
-Tattle cannot reach the best feed for want of water.
-Trazing plants are bunchgrass, pricipally, also rye grass and white sage.
-Land is held by premption and homest adentries, and a good deal by first occupation merely.
+"My range extends north from the Columbis one hundred miles, east and west 125 miles; other herds however occupy the same range.
+The western half of Klickitatcounty is well watered; the eastern half above Elder creek, has good feed but scant water except along the Columbia river and feed is short near that stream. attle cannot reach the best feed for want of water.
+Trazing plants are bunchgrass, principally, aloso rye grass and white sage.
+Land is held by premption and homestead entries, and a good deal by first occupation merely.

-Very little land is purchased except for agricultural purposes, but stockemen respect each other's rightsof range; that is, cattlemen do.
+Very little land is purchased except for agricultural purposes, but stockmen respect each other's rightsof range; that is, cattlemen do.

-Land is fast b coming presempted and homesteaded for agricultural purposes.
+Land is fastbecoming pre-empted and homesteaded for agricultural purposes.
 This change will gradually drive all cattle from the country; large bands went out in 1880.
-The region is overstocked adready badly; cattle most numbrous.
+The region is overstocked addreddy badly; cattle most numerous.
 My range is permanently injured by sheep.
 Number of cattle owned January, 1879, 5,000; number of calves branded during 1879 1,725; number of cattle sold during 1879 500, loss 10 per cent incurred during winter.
-Twelve hundred thousand five square miles of free range government land; 160 acres of land owned, \$1,600; buildings and fencing (two barns and house and corrals) \$2,000; equipment in wagons, harness saddles etc., \$500, horses\$25 to \$60per head, \$1,500; total value of plant, exclusive of cattle \$5,600.
+Twelve hondodd thousand five square miles of free range government land; 160 acres of land owned, \$1,600; buildings and fencing(two barns and house and corrals) \$2,000; equipment in wagons, harness saddles etc., \$500, horses\$25 to \$60per head, \$1,500; total value of plant, exclusive of cattle \$5,600.

-whe average composition of a herd of 5,000 just before the goundup was: bulls 100, average value each, fifteen dollars; cows 2,200, average value each, twelve dollars; steers, three years and upward, 500, average each, twenty dollars; two-year olds, both sexes, 900, average value each, twelve dollars; yearlings 1,300, a verage value ea h, eight dollars.
+"The average composition of a herd of 5,000 just before the goundup was: bulls 100, average value each, fifteen dollars; cows 2,200, average value each, twelve dollars; steers, three years and upward, 500, average each, twenty dollars; two-year olds, both sexes, 900, average value each, twelve dollars; yearlings 1,300, a verage value ea h, eight dollars.
 Steers are in great demand and hence a small proportion are held by cattle raisers.
-One -half of the yearlings and two-year olds are males, They run somear even that many atockmen keep the tally together and divide by two; one year with another it is an even thing.
+One -half of the yearlings and two-year olds are males.
+They run sonear even that many stockmen keep the tally together and divide by two; one year with another it is an even thing.
 If properly cared for, a herd of cows will bring seventy-five per cent increases.
 The number depends wholly upon one's vigilance.
-Some man will brand more calves than their cows number; othess, of cowso, do not got all their increase branded.
+Some man will brand more calves than their cows number; others, of course, do not get all their increase branded.
 For the whole country not over sixty per cent of the calves are raised toyearlings.
-It is men are regularly employed at thirty dollars per month and board, \$480; cost of \$1,500, and one man at forty dollars a month and board, \$480; cost of regular labor per annum \$2,2280.
+Five men are regularly employed at thirty dollars per month and board, \$1,500, and one man at forty dollars a month and board, \$480; cost of regular labor per annum \$2,\$280.
 My men are regular hands and by riding constantly do all work required, no extra help being necessary.

-(Report on Cattle, Sheep and Swine in Production of Agriculture, Senth Census 1880, pp 134-155 of the monograph or pp 1088-1089 of the volume.)
+(Report on Cattle, Sheep and Swine in Production of Agriculture, Tenth Census 1880, pp 134-135 of the monograph or pp 1088-1089 of the volume.)

-"Ca the drift by their oun instinct from summer to winter ranges; they reach the winter range about the first of Movember, and leave it for the summer pasture grounds in May.
-To do not use corrals, except in early spring, when we sometimes corral a bunch of cows to brand the calves, but very seldom, "e rope calves and brand outside of a pen usually.
-To do not feed cattle at any season; we feed twelve saddle-horses; that is all.
-We have about seventy-five acres under fence for saising feed for our saddle-horses in winter, besides a horse pasture (ibid.)
+"Cattle drift by their own instinct from summer to winter ranges; they reach the winter range about the first of "ovember, and leave it for the summer pasture grounds in May.
+We do not use corrals, except in early spring, when we sometimes corral a bunch of cows to brand the calves, but very seldom.
+We rope calves and brand outside of a pen usually.
+We do not feed cattle at any season; we feed twelve saddle-horses; that is all.
+We have about seventy-five acres under fence for maising feed for our saddle-horses in winter, besides a horse pasture (ibid.)